 This is only one of the many skills I developed whilst on this internship.
 I would strongly advise anyone who is able to apply for this fantastic opportunity to do so.

-Sumayyah is planning to run this scheme again in the future – keep an eye out for more details on the University of Bristol Law Clinic website.
+Sumayyah is planning to run this scheme again in the future – keep an eye out for more details at the University of Bristol Law Clinic.

 Find out more

-Read about the invaluable work of the University of Bristol Law Clinic and the opportunitities it provides to our students and local community.
+Read about the invaluable work of the University of Bristol Law Clinic and the opportunities it provides to our students and local community.